nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/12 - Argument structure in clinical populations.md

 1. Patrick gave the ball to Mary
 2. Mary received the ball from Patrick

 How can we explain different roles in subject position?
-They must be assigned by argument structure; give&lt;AGENT, BEN., PATIENT&#12297; (underlining shows external argument)
+They must be assigned by argument structure.
+The argument structure must specify which of the thematic relations is assigned to subject position (often shown using underlining)

 With one major exception (the external argument), arguments are **generally not marked for surface position**, e.g. BENEFACTIVE can appear as direct or indirect object, e.g. *She gave him(BEN) the ball* versus *She gave the ball to him(BEN)*